mikhail-karpov/blogging-network/README.md

 ## How to run

-Please make sure, your local machine is powerful enough to start 6 Spring Boot applications, 4 PostgreSQL instances, Keycloak, Redis and RabbitMQ.
+Please make sure, your local machine is powerful enough to start 6 Spring Boot applications, PostgreSQL, Keycloak, Redis and RabbitMQ.

 Before you start, it is recommended to change environment variables and secrets in `.env` and  `/keycloak/bloggingnetwork-realm.json` files.